On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Theoretical considerations

 \item Under CE loss in the controlled divergence regime $(\tfrac{1}{2}\le \alpha<1)$, for any training routine, $l\in[L]$ and $\xi\in\rin$ it holds that $\|\Delta x^1_t(\xi)\|_{RMS}=O_*\left(n^{-{1}/{2}-\alpha}\right)$, and $\|\Delta x^l_t(\xi)\|_{RMS}=O_*\left(n^{{1}/{2}-\alpha}\right)$.
 For any $l\in[L]$, there exists a training routine and $\xi\in\rin$ such that $\|\Delta x^1_t(\xi)\|_{RMS}=\Omega_*\left(n^{-{1}/{2}-\alpha}\right)$, and $\|\Delta x^l_t(\xi)\|_{RMS}=\Omega_*\left(n^{{1}/{2}-\alpha}\right)$. \end{enumerate}

 \end{proposition}

 \begin{remark}[\textbf{2-layer networks recover stable training dynamics and width-independent feature learning at $\alpha=0$}] Similarly, it can be shown that 2-layer MLPs remain activation stable under width-independent learning rate scaling $\eta_n=\Theta(1)$.
-The controlled divergence regime is given by $0\le \alpha<1/2$, with width-independent input layer feature learning at $\alpha=0$. \end{remark}
+The controlled divergence regime is given by $0\le \alpha<1/2$, with width-independent input layer feature learning at $\alpha=0$.
+Experimental evidence in \Cref{sec:celoss} supports this maximal stable learning rate scaling prediction. \end{remark}

 \begin{remark}[\textbf{Adam recovers stable training dynamics and width-independent hidden-layer feature learning at $\alpha=1$}] For Adam and $L\geq 2$, an analogous \textsc{Ne}$\otimes$\textsc{or}$\top$-based proof \citep{yang_tp4b_2023} would show that $\eta_n=\Theta(n^{-1})$ recovers feature learning in all hidden layers $l\in[2,L]$, stable activations and loss-logit gradients, while logits blow up only through $W_0^{L+1}\Delta x^L_t=\Theta(n^{1/2})$.
 To avoid logit blowup, $\eta_n=\Theta(n^{-3/2})$ would be necessary.
 In that case, only the term $W_0^{L+1}\Delta x^L_t$ would contribute non-vanishingly to the logit updates.
 Hence, for Adam under CE loss, the controlled divergence regime is given by $1\le\alpha<3/2$, with hidden-layer feature learning at $\alpha=1$. \end{remark}